bip-itteam-internal/architecture-draft/Application/APP - Mobile Application.md

 ## Description

-*This is the main application/platform that going to be a portal to access all system and features*
+*This is the main application/platform that going to be a portal to access all system and features, information regarding employee mobile devices surveys are [listed here](https://docs.google.com/spreadsheets/d/1w2blhMgFx1BI9zu6ni5gmQJab_NfMhdocm0cj5pyO_s/edit?usp=sharing)*

 ## Features